rhoda-lee/Student-Feedback-Management-System/README.md

 - Open Postman.
 - Create a new request and set the appropriate method (e.g., POST, GET, PUT, or DELETE).
 - Enter the endpoint URL (e.g., http://127.0.0.1:5000/register).
-- For endpoints that require data (e.g., POST), go to the Body tab, select raw, choose JSON format, and input the JSON data.
+- For endpoints that require data (e.g., POST):
+  - Go to the Body tab
+  -Select raw
+  - Choose JSON format
+  - Input the JSON data
-- Click Send and verify the response matches the expected output.
+- Click Send and verify that the response matches the expected output.

-## 🧑 About Me
+## About Me
-👋 Hi, I'm Rhoda Lee, a passionate software developer and data science enthusiast.
+Hi 👋, I'm Rhoda Lee, a passionate software developer and data science enthusiast.
 I love creating solutions that solve real-world problems and enjoy contributing to open-source projects.

-### 🔍 What I Do:
+### What I Do:
-- Web Development:
+- **Web Development**:
-    - Full-stack expertise with Python, Flask, and React.
+    - Full-stack expertise with Python, Flask, and React

-- Data Science:
+- **Data Science and Analytics**:
-    - Working on projects that analyze and visualize data insights.
+    - Working on projects that analyze and visualize data insights

-Tech Advocacy:
+- **Tech Advocacy**:
-    - Committed to sharing knowledge and empowering others through workshops and online content.
+    - Committed to sharing knowledge and empowering others through workshops and online content

-### 🔗 Key Projects
+### Key Projects
+#### ATM Simulation:
-#### Real Estate Tour Website: A showcase of properties available for rent or sale in Accra.
+  * A showcase of properties available for rent or sale in Accra

+#### CPU Scheduling Algorithm:
-Data Analysis YouTube Channel: Tutorials and insights into the world of data analysis and visualization.
+  * Tutorials and insights into the world of data analysis and visualization

-📄 License
+## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Feel free to fork, contribute, or reach out to collaborate! 😊
+Feel free to fork, contribute or reach out to collaborate! 😊